fluxnet-open-source/website/tutorials/git/03-init-repo.md

 # How to Create and Initialize a Git Repository Locally Using GitHub Desktop

+A Git repository is a storage space where your project's files and their history are tracked using Git, a version control system.
+It allows developers to manage changes to a project's source code over time, enabling collaboration by keeping a detailed history of modifications, additions, and deletions.
+Each change is recorded in the repository with a unique identifier, making it possible to revert to previous versions if needed.

+Generally you use a single repository for each project, but you can have multiple repositories for different parts of a project or related projects.
+And Git will be able to track the changes of all the files in that directory and its subdirectories that you tell Git to track.

 ## Table of Contents

 1. [Create a New Repository](#create-a-new-repository)